-(b) three processes sharing the writing end of a channel to a server process.
+(c) a number of client processes sharing the writing end of a channel to a server.

-(d) n processes enrolled on a shared barrier (any process synchronising must wait for all to synchronise).
+(d) some processes enrolled on a shared barrier - any process synchronising must wait for all to synchronise.

-(a) a network of three processes, connected by four internal (hidden) and three external channels.
+(a) a network of three processes, connected by three internal (hidden) and to two external channels.

-''' CHAN BYTE a, b, c, d:
+''' CHAN REAL64 a, b, C: